pearsonca/scala-commsim/index.md

 smooth the abstraction into what is actually conserved across those domains, and further highlight what differs between contexts.

-This would also make agent-based modeling begin to look a lot more like what happens in the software engineering community, and in particular quite a bit like the videogame industry.
+This general trajectory would also make agent-based modeling begin to look a lot more like what happens in the software engineering community, and in particular quite a bit like the videogame industry.
 Particular behaviors and recurring situations in software are isolated into re-usable objects and design patterns.
 While a game like, say, \"The Sims\" might not be useful as a scientific model, the underlying implementation may provide substantially more practical insight than traditional numerical models.

 Certainly, our ambitions with any particular agent-based model are narrower than a massive entertainment franchise.
 We must formally specify a practical model that can